jennahd/PiN_meta-tutorial/README.md

 For the tutorial, we will be searching for several species of Nucleariidae, namely _Parvularia atlantis_, _Pompholyxophrys punicea_, _Nuclearia simplex_, and _Fonticula alba_, in assembled WGS metagenomic datasets, searching the available genomes (_Parvularia atlantis_ and _Fonticula alba_) against SRA datasets, and performing binning on the metagenome of the mixed culture that the _Parvularia atlantis_ genome was obtained from using both automated binning and interactive visualization methods.
 Nucleariidae is a group of protists that belongs to Opisthokonta (within Obazoa) that together with Fungi forms the Holomycota.
 You can find more information about Nucleariidae in this recent review: [Gabaldón, Völcker, and Torruella, 2022](https://doi.org/10.1016/j.protis.2022.125895) and information about how the _Parvularia atlantis_ genome was obtained through several assembly and manual curation steps from a mixed culture metagenome here: [Ocaña-Pallarès et al., 2022](https://doi.org/10.1038/s41586-022-05110-4).

-The tutorial presentation that includes information on metagenomics for protists is available here: [PiN_meta-tutorial.pptx](PiN_meta-tutorial.pptx).
+The tutorial presentation that includes information on metagenomics for protists is available here: [PiN_meta-tutorial.pdf](PiN_meta-tutorial.pdf).

 **As a reminder, please help your neighbours and take the opportunity to discuss your results and any issues with each other :)**